 Victor Trumper – The Greatest Batsman of Golden Age

 Victor Trumper was one of the dominant figures of the Golden Age and is the culmination of a fascination that started in childhood.
 He was a quick run-getter in those days when there was no ODI concept.
-In the 1906 season, one of his prime highlights by scoring the fastest century before lunch in just 58 minutes against Victoria.
+In the 1906 season, one of his prime highlights was scoring the fastest century before lunch in just 58 minutes against Victoria.

 He was the most consistent and brilliant batsman, with such remarkable power in all conditions and grounds.
 On his day, he can play an orthodox game at his own will to show his ability to make big scores.

-Victor Trumper’s funeral procession was one of the largest to ever be seen in Sydney as more than 250,000 mourners lined the route.
-He was buried in Waverley Cemetery and survived by his wife Sarah, his son Victor Junior and his daughter Nancy Victor.
+Victor Trumper’s funeral procession was one of the largest to ever be seen in Sydney, as more than 250,000 mourners lined the route.
+He was buried in Waverley Cemetery and survived by his wife Sarah, his son Victor Junior, and his daughter Nancy Victor.

 Victor Trumper played 48 test matches for Australia, scoring 3,163 runs at an average of 39.04, including eight hundred and thirteen fifties, with the best score of 214*.
 In his 255 first-class matches for Australia and New South Wales, he scored 16,939 runs at 44.57, including 42 hundred, with the best score of 300*.
 So, he will be forever remembered in Australian cricket history.